GeorgeRPu/intro-to-software-engineering/src/ops/observability.md

 ### Instrumentation

-How the metrics are instrumented depends on the programming language and the metrics library.
-Ideally, the metrics library should allow engineers to emit metrics with a single line of code.
+How metrics are instrumented depends on the programming language and the metrics library.
+Ideally, the metrics library allows engineers to emit metrics with a single line of code.
 In languages with annotations or decorators, metrics libraries can provide annotations or decorators that can be applied to functions to emit metrics at the end of the function.
 For example, the [Python client](https://prometheus.github.io/client_python/) of [Prometheus](https://prometheus.io/), an open source metrics library, has decorators to time functions and emit the duration as a metric.

 ```{code-cell}
 from prometheus_client import Summary